Dunmanway killings: Political context

 The Irish War of Independence was brought to an end by negotiations in mid-1921.
 The truce between British Forces and the IRA came into effect on 11 July 1921, after talks between the British and Irish political leaders.
 Under the terms, British units were withdrawn to barracks and their commanders committed to "no movements for military purposes" and "no [use of] secret agents noting descriptions of movements".
-For its part, the IRA agreed that, "attacks on Crown forces and civilians [were] to cease", and to "no interference with British Government or private property".
+For its part, the IRA agreed that "attacks on Crown forces and civilians [were] to cease", and to "no interference with British Government or private property".

 The Anglo-Irish Treaty was signed on 6 December 1921, after negotiations between British and Irish leaders.
 On 7 January the Dáil (Irish Parliament established in January 1919) narrowly accepted the Treaty, by 7 votes.
 The Dáil was then split into two factions, those who accepted and those who rejected the Treaty.
 Under the terms of the treaty, a Provisional Government was set up to transfer power from the British regime to the Irish Free State.
 British troops began to be withdrawn from the Free State in January 1922, though they retained the option to intervene in Irish affairs should the Treaty be rejected and the Irish Republic re-established.

 On 26 March 1922, part of the IRA repudiated the authority of the Provisional Government on the basis that it had accepted the Treaty and disestablished the Irish Republic declared in 1919.
-April saw the first armed clashes between pro and anti-Treaty IRA units, including the anti-Treaty occupation of the Four Courts in Dublin, the killing of a pro-Treaty IRA officer in Athlone (Hopkinson, p.
-75), and a gun attack on government buildings in Dublin.
+April saw the first armed clashes between pro and anti-Treaty IRA units, including the anti-Treaty occupation of the Four Courts in Dublin, the killing of a pro-Treaty IRA officer in Athlone and a gun attack on government buildings in Dublin.
 According to historian Michael Hopkinson, "the transitional [Free State] government lacked the resources and the necessary acceptance to supply effective government".
 In this situation, some IRA anti-Treaty units continued attacks on the remaining British forces.
 Between December 1921 and February 1922, there were 80 recorded attacks by IRA elements on the Royal Irish Constabulary (RIC), leaving 12 dead.
 Between January and June 1922, twenty-three RIC men, eight British soldiers and eighteen civilians were killed in West Cork, part of the area which would become the Irish Free State.